greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 9. Using the operators `UNION`, `INTERSECT`, and `EXCEPT`, the output of more than one `SELECT` statement can be combined to form a single result set.
 The `UNION` operator returns all rows that are in one or both of the result sets.
 The `INTERSECT` operator returns all rows that are strictly in both result sets.
 The `EXCEPT` operator returns the rows that are in the first result set but not in the second.
 In all three cases, duplicate rows are eliminated unless `ALL` is specified.
 The noise word `DISTINCT` can be added to explicitly specify eliminating duplicate rows.
 Notice that `DISTINCT` is the default behavior here, even though `ALL` is the default for `SELECT` itself.
 (See [UNION Clause](#unionclause), [INTERSECT Clause](#intersectclause), and [EXCEPT Clause](#exceptclause) below.)
 10. If the `ORDER BY` clause is specified, the returned rows are sorted in the specified order.
 If `ORDER BY` is not given, the rows are returned in whatever order the system finds fastest to produce.
 (See [ORDER BY Clause](#orderbyclause) below.)
 11. If the `LIMIT` (or `FETCH FIRST`) or `OFFSET` clause is specified, the `SELECT` command only returns a subset of the result rows.
 (See [LIMIT Clause](#limitclause) below.)
-12. If `FOR UPDATE`, `FOR NO KEY UPDATE`, `FOR SHARE`, or `FOR KEY SHARE` is specified, the `SELECT` command locks the selected rows against concurrent updates.
-XXX ... locks the entire table against concurrent updates when the Global Deadlock Detector is deactivated (the default).
+12. If `FOR UPDATE`, `FOR NO KEY UPDATE`, `FOR SHARE`, or `FOR KEY SHARE` is specified, the `SELECT` command locks the entire table against concurrent updates when the Global Deadlock Detector is deactivated (the default).
 When the Global Deadlock Detector is activated, it affects some simple `SELECT` statements that contain a locking clause.
-XXX (See [The Locking Clause](#lockingclause) below.)
+(See [The Locking Clause](#lockingclause) below.)

 You must have `SELECT` privilege on each column used in a `SELECT` command.
 The use of `FOR NO KEY UPDATE`, `FOR UPDATE`, `FOR SHARE`, or `FOR KEY SHARE` requires `UPDATE` privilege as well (for at least one column of each table so selected).